-1. Time is a more important factor than how much money you invest
+1. Time is a more important factor to invest money, rather than how much!

 Logically, you would think that the more money you invest – the bigger your net worth.
 However amount of money isn’t necessarily the most important factor when investing – it’s time!
 Time can outperform someone who invests more money than you or someone who times the market.
 The reason for this?
 The magic of compounding.